dotnet/runtime/docs/design/features/OsrDetailsAndDebugging.md

 * Not all methods with loops are performance sensitive, so in many cases we saw increased startup JIT time without any steady state benefit.
-In some applications where startup JIT time is significant the impact was on the order or 20%.
+In some applications where startup JIT time is significant the impact was on the order of 20%.

 * In fact, early optimization of methods may lead to lower steady-state performance, because (a) class initializers may not yet